 wild plant life

 I always like the kids to make learning their own.
-I also think this helps is to stick in there memory better.
+I also think this helps is to stick in their memory better.
 Sure I could make up a worksheet, and they could temporarily memorize certain answers… but where is the fun in that.

 One of my favorite homeschooling resources is Notebooking Pages.
 They come in very handy in so many ways.
 Most especially when diving into plant life.
 I love the many options of note booking pages on trees or the pages dedicated to flowers and weeds.
 If we are studying something like yarrow that does not have a premade page dedicated to it, I can simply make one or let them use a blank one which I like the most cause it allows us to be even more creative!